WisdomSky/Cloudflared-web/README.md

 #### How to temporarily stop the cloudflare tunnel.

-1. Go to the cloudflared app WebUi via http://localhost:14333.
+1. Go to the cloudflared app WebUI via http://localhost:14333.
 2. Click "Remove Service".
 3. Stop the container.

 ### How to restart the cloudflare tunnel.

 1. Start the container.
-2. Go to the cloudflared app WebUi via http://localhost:14333.
+2. Go to the cloudflared app WebUI via http://localhost:14333.
 3. Click "Install Service".

 ---